rhq-project/translations/README.md

 Basically fork the project, start translating and then send pull requests.
 We will then take the updated translation files and put them back into the main RHQ repo.

+If you want to add a new language, copy the default file (e.g. Messages.properties) to Messages_xx.properties and then work on that new file (xx is the language code of the target language).

 Also small contributions matter.
 You can make a change!

-On some of the more technical aspects (like file format and encoding) see this [wiki article][1], which gives hints about IDE setup etc.
+*NOTE:* Please read the following [wiki article][1] for some of the more technical aspects like file format, encoding and hints about IDE setup etc.